-- Mood swings or disorder
+- Mood swings

-- Forged or false prescriptions
+- Forged prescriptions or stolen prescription pads

 The detoxification process is important, but it is only one part of the recovery process.
 When you are trying to find the most appropriate prescription drug rehabilitation facility for yourself or your loved one, it is important to focus on finding a facility that will also provide intense psychological therapy.
 Both group- and one-on-one therapy sessions can prove to be beneficial in terms of helping you understand your addiction.
 Therapy can also help you to resist outside temptations when you leave the drug treatment center.
 When comparing facilities, find out as much as you can about the staff at each facility you consider.
 For instance, find out if the facilities are staffed by certified medical professionals with experience in treating individuals with prescription drug addictions.